Parable #20. The Bread out of Heaven:

-The Unity (Echad) of Adonai within the Assembly of Messiah:
+The Unity (Echad) of Adonai Ainu within His Assembly of Messiah:

 It is specifically during this forty-nine day period of time (Firstfruits) that we strive to grow and mature in our spiritual state.
 Therefore, during this sacred time we choose to set aside in each and every day a special time to meditate (feast) on the Teaching (heavenly manna) of Messiah.
 This is the manner in which we are to daily consume the Bread of Heaven.